Tuesday, 15 April 2025

 Families

-Keir Starmer, Rishi Sunak and others seldom speak of ordinary people and their financial struggles (with inflation, taxes, etc.), but rather they speak of the plight of 'families'.
+Keir Starmer, Rishi Sunak and others don't speak so much of ordinary people and their financial struggles (with inflation, taxes, etc.), preferring to speak of the plight of 'families'.
 What of the many people who live alone?
 There are I believe nine million such people.
-Nine million people who don't exist!
-Many of them not only pay taxes etc., but vote.
+Many of them, they would do well to reflect, not only pay taxes etc., but vote.

 Winning the t -- d